-The Project Contact Point is obliged to immediately advise the Council of any internal or extraneous significant event which might affect the validity or implementation of the project.
+The Project Contact Point is obliged to immediately advise MCST in writing of any internal or extraneous significant event which might affect the validity or implementation of the project.
 This obligation applies to the entire period between the submission of the Project Application and the completion of the project.

-The Council, at its own discretion, shall either give such directives as it deems necessary for the furtherance of the project or re-assess the project in its entirety accordingly.
+MCST, at its own discretion, shall either give such directives as it deems necessary for the furtherance of the project or re-assess the project in its entirety accordingly.

-Failure on the part of the Project Contact Point to respect this obligation may lead the Council to suspend or terminate funding for the project and request a refund of funds already paid out.
+Failure on the part of the Project Contact Point to respect this obligation may lead MCST to suspend or terminate funding for the project and request a refund of funds already paid out.

-If during the course of a project a partner withdraws from the Project Consortium, the Applicant will immediately advise the Council.
+If during the course of a project a partner withdraws from the Project Consortium, the Applicant will immediately advise MCST in writing.
 In this event, the relevant articles of the Project Consortium Agreement and the National Grant Agreement shall apply.